lmmx/facet-spez-span-demos/README.md

     might share the same processing.
   - "Raw" vs. "Cooked" is not a very informative name: "Words" vs. "Chars" might be a better one).

+## v13

+Looking at v11 again, I lastly was wondering could it be simplified: do we even need the matching?
+It looks like we had replaced the matching with a single arm, so maybe we didn't need specialisation in the same way (it'd been solved without it). **Answer: no**

 ## Key Concepts

 - **PhantomData**: Used to carry type information without runtime cost